okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 JSX with React), and can therefore be picked up by web designers and other front-end developers who are familiar with HTML already.

-If you're looking for a simple Javascript framework to help you dynamically display data, you can't really go wrong with Vue:
+If you're looking for a simple JavaScript framework to help you dynamically display data, you can't really go wrong with Vue:

 > Vue is simple, fast, and well documented.